jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

     the line color to your liking.

-    *   *Tip:* You can do the same thing to adjust the colors of the scattering profiles in the Manipulation and IFT control tabs.
+    *   *Tip:* You can do the same thing to adjust the colors of the scattering profiles in the Profiles and IFT control tabs.

     |series_color_png|